vegaprotocol/documentation/versioned_docs/version-v0.71/concepts/vega-chain/validator-scores-and-rewards.md

 The remaining rewards are then distributed to the tokenholders nominating the validator node in proportion to their share of nomination on that node.

+No rewards will be paid if the multisig control is incorrectly configured or outdated.
+Read more in [multisig score](#multisig-score).